vicajilau/pdf_combiner/README.md

 **PDF Combiner** is a Flutter plugin designed for combining and manipulating PDF files.
 It supports multiple platforms including Android, iOS, Linux, macOS, Windows and web, enabling users to:

+- Combine any number of PDFs and images, in any order, into a single PDF.
 - Merge multiple PDF files.
 - Create PDFs from images.
 - Extract images from PDFs.